 When a birthing woman feels safe and supported, when she feels uninhibited and free to respond to her body, when she is undisturbed and unmedicated, then the innate wisdom of her mammalian body takes over and orchestrates a powerful, yet delicate cocktail of birthing hormones.

-A birthing woman’s hormones gradually build up during the birth process and peaks as her placenta is delivered and the woman holds her baby in her arms and initiates breastfeeding.
+A birthing woman’s hormones gradually build up during the birth process and peak as her placenta is delivered and the woman holds her baby in her arms and initiates breastfeeding.

 So, let’s talk about these miraculous hormones...